Abolfazl-Azad/Cooking-WebSite/README.md

 ```

 ## Usage Notes
-- If CLI looks “stuck”, it is waiting for input on `stdin`.
+- If CLI looks ï¿½stuckï¿½, it is waiting for input on `stdin`.
 End input with an empty line.
 - If you expect a web page, use the Web mode with a port argument (example above).

 ## License